Melancholy or Nostalgia

 Rock and rollers have mentioned time relentlessly.
 Pink Floyd just called it by its name.
 The Rolling Stones stated that it was on their side and waited for no one.
 Led Zeppelin warned that our time was gonna come while Bob Dylan provided hope that it would be changing.
 Jim Croce wished to save it in a bottle.
 Cindy Lauper reminded us of the suitcases of memories time after time.
 Eminem implored us to let it go, keep living life cause it’s your time, your time, your time, your time.

-The movie neo-noir psychological thriller Memento sequences time backwards, forcing us to view time’s relativity in reverse, while viewing it in black, white and color.
+The movie neo-noir psychological thriller Memento sequenced time backwards, forcing us to view time’s relativity in reverse, while viewing it in black, white and color.
 Musicians use metronomes to keep time.
 Dancers, be they classical or free stylists, use time to shape rhythm, tempi and pulse.
 Athletes sprint trying to beat it.
 Salvador Dali iconographically referred to its persistence and passing, melting it before our very eyes.

 Mirrors provide glimpses that time is passing – a few wrinkles, droops and sags here and there.
 So do relationships, establishing credibility and trust over time – or not.
 Life relentlessly ticking away, with Einstein inviting us to keep in mind its relativity – its transitional lines between past, present and future.
 So how do we, in simplistic terms, define time – its dimensions – its meaning?